FBW5-Hamburg/back-end-g3/README.md

 *mongoose
 *sessions
 ​
-**Code Documentation :**
+#### Code Documentation :
 ​
+​
-**Register:**  created a registration panel to register the teacher.
+- **Register:**  created a registration panel to register the teacher.
 If the Email already exist, the user won't be added to the database.
 If the Teacher has registered successfully, he/she will be directed to the admin panel.
 Where one can modify an multiple choice exam.
 ​
- **Admin:** when you have registered successfully you will be directed to the panel, where you can add / delete / or edit questions by themselves.
+ - **Admin:** when you have registered successfully you will be directed to the panel, where you can add / delete / or edit questions by themselves.
 They will be added to a question bank.
 From there the teachers can access the questions and add them to their individually created exams. but Only the Teacher who has created that exam can also delete it. but every Teacher can modify a question and add them to their own exam.
 ​
- **Create Exam:** in this panel you can create an individual exam.
+ - **Create Exam:** in this panel you can create an individual exam.
 You can add different questions from the question band to your exam and modify your exam and then save it for reuse.
 ​
- **View ALL Exam:** you can choose from all the created exams without having to make a new one and reuse the already existing exams. when you choose one, you can click on the start button to see the URL of the exam to send it to the students.
+ - **View ALL Exam:** you can choose from all the created exams without having to make a new one and reuse the already existing exams. when you choose one, you can click on the start button to see the URL of the exam to send it to the students.
 ​
- **Successful Exam:** when the student finished the exam, his wrong and correct answers will be displayed at the end and his results will be calculated and shown to him.
+ - **Successful Exam:** when the student finished the exam, his wrong and correct answers will be displayed at the end and his results will be calculated and shown to him.
 ​
-- created Modules
+- **created Modules**
 created modules folder for external modules, for the mongoose Schemas, for the Mongoose Connection functions and all the functions that were used for the add/create/delete/register/edit the questions, teachers and exams.
 ​
-- CSS
+- **CSS**
 used a template from colorlib but manipulated the style and colors to suit our interface.
 And added new loader spinners
 ​
-- Routes
+- **Routes**
 created an extra route for the admin. to structure and separate the actions of the admin from the main app.js page ​
-- Partials
+- **Partials**
 created an partials folder to separate and structure the reused scripts and links ​
-- EJS
+- **EJS**
 used EJS to be able to work directly in the html and be able to embed javascript code into the html surface. created different interfaces for different actions.
 ​